Creating A Social Media And Small Business Marketing Funnel

-- What is the most likely course of action I would take on this page?
+- What is the most likely course of action I would want to take on this page?

 You can also ask friends/family to audit your social pages for these points, but keep in mind that they may be biased.
 The best auditing will come from people who have no affiliation with your business or brand.
-Be sure to audit your brand experience on your mobile device, as well as computer, as these types of traffic can greatly differ.
+Be sure to audit your brand experience on a mobile device as well as desktop, as these types of user experiences will often differ.

 Now that you understand the directive actions that you want your visitors to take, optimization is the name of the game.
-There are a few general rules for setting up effective marketing funnels on your social media networks.
-Many of these I have found through trial, error and a lot of analytics data!
+There are a few general rules for how to adjust your social media funnels, many of which I have found through trial, error and a lot of analytics.

-- Focus on one thing to direct your visitors to.
-Instagram and Twitter are great at this because they provide very little space in their one page bio sections.
-Giving users multiple directives will confuse them, and they might miss the point of you page.
+- Focus on one thing to direct your visitors to, at a time.
+Instagram and Twitter are great at this because they provide very little space in their shortened bio/post sections.
+Giving users multiple directives will confuse them, and they might miss the point of you message.
 Clarity is critical.
 Dumb things down, but not to the point of making users feel stupid.

 - Bring innovative concepts to your marketing funnel, but don’t create unnecessary steps for visitors.
-If I have to select a link, enter a password, get redirected to another website where I then have to allow Facebook, Google and Twitter to access their personal information, it's very unlikely that they'll ever reach the end of your funnel.
-However, if you use a redirect service to create a unique, short url (bit.ly, smarturl, etc) and it clearly points to your webstore or shop, I’ll appreciate the ingenuity and likely click the link.
-That’s effective funnel management!
+If users have to click a link, enter a password, get redirected to another website where they then have to allow Facebook, Google and Twitter to access their personal information, it's very unlikely that they'll ever reach the end of your funnel.
+However, if you simplify the steps and use a redirect service to create a unique, short url (bit.ly, smarturl, etc.) that clearly points to your e-shop, Users will appreciate the ingenuity and likely click the link.
+That’s the mission of effective funnel management!

 - Keep you directives consistent, and stay evergreen as often as possible.
-If you posted an Instagram photo in 2016 with a caption that reads “article in bio”, it's very likely that your bio link has changed since then, and you'll confuse your reader by leading them to a dead end.
+If you posted an Instagram photo in 2016 with a caption that reads 'click the link in bio', it's very likely that your bio link has changed since then, and you'll confuse your reader by leading them to a dead end.

-In conclusion, a social media networks marketing funnel is designed to direct users to take certain actions on your page.
+In conclusion, a social media marketing funnel is designed to direct users to take certain actions on your page.
 I suggest going through all your accounts and evaluating how users interact with each platform, followed by testing new ways to engage with them.
-What makes sense on Twitter may not make sense on Facebook or Instagram (here's an article I wrote about these varying types of engagements).
-Funnel management is key, and is a fundamental practice for all social media and small business brands.
+What makes sense on Twitter may not make sense on Facebook or Instagram (here's an article I wrote about the different social climate of each platform).
+Social media funnel management is key, and is a fundamental practice for all businesses and brands in todays world.

 Did you find this tip useful?
 You might also enjoy reading about how to create a Google knowledge panel for your brand.
-Please also consider sharing the article using the social media icons below.
+Please also consider sharing the article with your network, by using the social media icons below.
 Any questions or comments?
-Drop me a comment on Twitter!
+Let us know on Twitter!